 - Plan the timing and rollout of your PAM project.
 Once you’ve conducted a discovery, you may be in for a surprise as to just how many privileged accounts you have.
 Given the scope and reach of the project, it will make sense to adopt a phased approach.
 Deploy at least a limited proof-of-concept demo to help you identify any immediate limitation in the vendor’s platform that may require custom development for your organization.
 We’ll be discussing how to plan your rollout in further detail in the third blog in this series – so stay tuned for that valuable information.

 - What’s the best mix of controls?
 There are many options for how to proceed.
 The right approach for your organization requires intelligently deploying the most effective controls for each privileged account access use case.

 - Take a layered approach.
 Reducing the risks around privileged accounts requires a layering of preventive and detective controls.
-Preventive controls can help stop unauthorized activity.
-Detective controls can help to discover it when it occurs, either maliciously or by mistake, before any significant damage occurs and/or provide an audit trail and accountability.
+Preventive controls can help stop the unauthorized activity.
+Detective controls can help to discover it when it occurs, either maliciously or by mistake before any significant damage occurs and/or provide an audit trail and accountability.

 - Use detective controls to avoid over-limiting access.
 The use of detective controls can often help in achieving the balance between enabling and restricting access.
 Rather than putting in place preventive controls that may be overly restrictive, in some cases, a better approach would be less restrictive access that is carefully monitored for any violations.
 Detective controls are especially important in cases where increasing restrictions is simply not feasible.